false

 For player demographics, most Indonesian gamers are male teenagers or young adults.
 Male players account for 55%, and female players account for 45%.

-• The rise of e-sports brings new opportunities.
-Indonesia boasts one of the highest numbers of mobile e-sports tournaments in Southeast Asia.
+• Indonesia boasts one of the highest numbers of mobile e-sports tournaments in Southeast Asia.
 Among other things, local players and viewers find MOBA games particularly appealing.
 Therefore, game developers should prioritize short videos and streaming media for their marketing strategies.

 • Language localization is a prerequisite for retention.
 Games that benefit from lasting popularity in Indonesia have always localized their products into the official Bahasa language.
 In addition to game localization, ad creatives require an understanding of local pop culture.